sverweij/dependency-cruiser/doc/rules-reference.md

 }
 ```

-This attribute only works for typescript sources, and only when
+:warning: This attribute only works for TypeScript sources, and only when
-`tsPreCompilationDeps` option is set to `"specify"`.
+[`tsPreCompilationDeps`](#tsprecompilationdeps) option is set to `"specify"`.

 ## The `options`